darko-mesaros/nixos/README.md

         ``` example
         sudo nixos-rebuild switch
         ```
+4. Create a new user and add it to the `wheel` group:
+    ```
+    useradd -c "Darko Mesaros" -m darko
+    usermod -G wheel
+    passwd darko
+    ```
-4. Clone this Git repo to `~/nixos/`: `git clone https://github.com/novoid/nixos-config.git ~/nixos`
+5. Clone this Git repo to `~/nixos/`: `git clone https://github.com/novoid/nixos-config.git ~/nixos`
-5. Create a configuration for the `$HOSTNAME` in the nixos-configuration git repo
+6. Create a configuration for the `$HOSTNAME` in the nixos-configuration git repo
     1. Adapt `flakes.nix`
     2. Create `~/nixos/hosts/$HOSTNAME` (from the `DEFAULT` host as template)
     3. Get the `hardware-configuration.nix` into your new setup